-One way to get students engaged is to activate their daily lives or interests.
+One way to get students engaged is to connect with their daily lives or interests.
 This fosters intrinsic motivation, as does giving them an intriguing problem to solve using course material.

 Not every student becomes intrinsically motivated in every class; having participation in section count in their course grade creates an extrinsic incentive to show engagement.